Can You Use A Cash-Out Refinance To Buy A Second Home?

 Home Equity Loan

-A fixed-rate second mortgage that leaves your current first mortgage in place.
+A fixed-rate second mortgage leaves your current first mortgage in place and provides a lump sum.

 HELOC